neobotix/neo_docking2/README.md

 # neo_docking2
-ROS2 package for neo_docking

-This docking package is designed to be used with the object for which the positions are known.
-There are no, perception modules (at the moment) to detect the position of the object.

-The position of the objects is stored in the yaml file.
-Currently, we support only one object, which could also be later extended to support multiple use cases.
+neo_docking2 is a ROS 2 package, which is the spirtual successor of neo_docking.

+Like neo_docking, neo_docking2 docks the Neobotix robot autonomously with the charging station.
+Unlike neo_docking, neo_docking2 does not use a depth camera nor QR tags for detecting the coordinates of the charging contacts.
+Rather, the user has to once teach the docking position of the robot by manually driving and docking the robot to the charging contacts.
+The docking coordinates are stored in a yaml file, with the help of a service.
+Later, the docking coordinates are utilized in a 3-step docking process coupled with Navigation 2.

 ## To Build: